BivinSadler/Time-Series-for-Data-Science/Errata/ReadMe.md

 RMSEENSEMBLE = sqrt(mean((cardiacTest[,"cmort"] - as.numeric(ensemble))^2))
 RMSEENSEMBLE
 ```
+Page 488

+The RMSEENSEMBLE should be 5.611912

 Page 489 The VAR forecasts are a solid line and should be dashed / dotted